ASGGroupVic/xray-ops/README.md

 # Production Environment

+NOT YET IMPLEMENTED.
 Deploys EC2 core-os using ansible.